Expedition & wild camping training

 • Session 6: Logistics - last chat

 Yes.
-The basics are covered step-by-step with a professional guide in an educational and stress free way.
-You will be able to learn essential equipment choices in a Zoom seminar with a Turn Wild expedition leader.
+The basics are covered step-by-step with a professional guide in an educational and stress-free way.
+You will have the opportunity to learn about essential equipment choices in a Zoom seminar led by a Turn Wild expedition leader.
 This pack also contains a clear packing list.
-You will also have the opportunity to meet a Turn Wild guide in London and get expedition shopping advice.
+You will also have the opportunity to meet a Turn Wildguide in London and get expedition shopping advice.
 So you can embark on your weekend full of confidence and the right mindset to learn.

-Do I have to spend a lot of money on equipment?
+Do I need to invest a significant amount of money in equipment?

-No. For the weekend, you will only need your personal hiking basics plus some personal camping essentials.
-We will supply the big cost items like tents and cookers.
-We do have a few sets of equipment you can hire from us - this includes a sleeping bag, backpack, dry bag, and liner. (£80 for the weekend - size and stock depending).
+No. For the weekend, you will only need your personal hiking essentials, plus some additional camping gear.
+We will supply the major cost items, such as tents and cookers.
+We offer a few sets of equipment for hire, including a sleeping bag, backpack, dry bag, and liner. (£80 for the weekend - size and stock depending).

 I am an experienced wild camper.
 Would this course be good for me?